Best Places To Visit In Italy

 The ultimate reason to move was that the country was way too dependent on just one thing, in this case, the price of oil.
 I had seen my friends' expat journeys cut short by something they had no control over, and I wanted to be in a place that respected expats and the valuable skills, expertise and capital we brought to the country.

 It also looked like there would be a war with Iran at this time.
 The US Sixth Armada had been positioned in the Persian Gulf (or the Arabian Gulf, depending on whose map you are looking at), and it looked like the UAE was going to be a staging ground for an invasion.
-This just wasn't anything of what I wanted for my family as well, so it also became part of my growing desire to find somewhere better for my family and me.
+This just wasn't anything like what I wanted for my family as well, so it also became part of my growing desire to find somewhere better for my family and me.

-I even had a conversation with a US Senator on a first-class flight from the States to Abu Dhabi about the economic ramifications of using financial markets and currency as a weapon against them.
+I even had a conversation with a U.S. senator on a first-class flight from the States to Abu Dhabi about the economic ramifications of using financial markets and currency as a weapon against them.

-I wanted to be in a country that continued to offer a tax-free environment but was also food and water-independent.
-Somewhere that was growing and had a bright future ahead of it but was not dependent only on one source of economic growth.
+I wanted to be in a country that continued to offer a tax-free environment but was also food and water-independent, somewhere that was growing and had a bright future ahead of it, but was not dependent only on one source of economic growth.

 We also needed a place that had a straightforward residency process, was an English-speaking country or another language that was easy to learn, like Spanish, and was stable, safe, and beautiful.